-Source: Wisconsin Agricultural Statistics Service, Agricultural Land Sales, 2009-2012.
+Source: Wisconsin Agricultural Statistics Service, Agricultural Land Sales, 1998-2001.

-As indicated in Table 8-2, the amount of agricultural land sold in Dodge County has been increasing since 2009.
-Also, the value of the acres sold has been increasing.
-The value of agricultural land continuing in agricultural use increased from 2009 - 2012, rising 38.7 percent.
+As indicated in Table 8-2, the amount of agricultural land sold in Dodge County has been decreasing since 1998.
+However, the value of the acres sold has been increasing.
+In 2001, the value of agricultural land that is sold for other uses is valued higher than agricultural land that continues in agricultural use.
+However, the value of agricultural land continuing in agricultural use increased by 26.1 percent from 1998-2001, while the value of land diverted to other uses rose only 7.9 percent.